 - 1. On-going efforts to manage the land and infrastructure in conjunction with the tenants and the Kekaha Agriculture Association (KAA). - 2.
-On-going efforts to evaluate and issue land licenses or revocable permits to qualified applicants on fallow lands on a case-by-case basis.

-- 3. On-going efforts to coordinate with the KAA, the Navy, and the Kauai county civil defense office on flooding mitigation efforts during severe weather conditions. - 4.
+On-going efforts to evaluate and issue land licenses and sub-licenses to qualified applicants on fallow lands on a case-by-case basis. - 3.
+On-going efforts to coordinate with the KAA, the Navy, and the Kauai county civil defense office on flooding mitigation efforts during severe weather conditions. - 4.
 As a contractor of the Navy, continue to direct all work pertaining to the operation and maintenance of the pump stations, drainage canals, and the National Pollutants Discharge Elimination System (NPDES) permit, at the Pacific Missile Range Facility.
 The work includes sub-contracting of work and coordinating activities among contractors, the KAA, and the U.S. Navy.
-A current contract extends ADC's involvement to September 2018. - 5.
-Continue to work with the HDOA on required dams and reservoir improvements (Kitano and Mana reservoirs) in accordance with dam safety standards.
+A current contract extends ADC's involvement to September 2018.

+- 5. Continue to work with the HDOA on required dams and reservoir improvements (Kitano and Mana reservoirs) in accordance with dam safety standards.
 Funding was released for design and planning. - 6.
-In conjunction with the Hawaii Department of Health (HDOH) and the KAA, negotiate a remedial action work plan to mitigate arsenic and dioxin soil pollution on the back-up generator site during the summer of 2014. - 7.
+In conjunction with the Hawaii Department of Health (HDOH) and the KAA, implementing a remedial action work plan to mitigate arsenic and dioxin soil pollution on the back-up generator site. - 7.
 In conjunction with the HDOA and the KAA, refurbish and install three back-up generators by July 2014. - 8.
 On-going discussions with Waiaka Hog Farmers to negotiate revocable permits or licenses with hog farmers.
+On-going efforts to work with Kauai Island Utility Cooperative (KIUC) on their proposed hydroelectric power at the Wailua Reservoir, which may involve installing piping and penstock onto the ADC land.

-Manage, operate and maintain the 6,200 acres of agricultural lands and infrastructure in Kalepa, Kauai set aside to ADC for diversified agricultural activities.
+Objective: Manage, operate and maintain the 6,200 acres of agricultural lands and infrastructure in Kalepa, Kauai set aside to ADC for diversified agricultural activities.

-- 1. Continue to work with Kalepa Koalition, ranchers, farmers, water users and Green Energy Team LLC on the various issues relating to the transition of the land to diversified agriculture. - Convert revocable permits to long-term licenses for current tenants, upon the evaluation of their Request for Lands applications and pending board approval by December 2012.
-The ADC plans to offer long-term licenses (35 years) beginning May 2013.
-Revocable permit tee's were offered long term licenses and was completed on October 30, 2013. - 3.
+- 1. Continue to work with Kalepa Koalition, ranchers, farmers, water users and Green Energy Team LLC on the various issues relating to the transition of the land to diversified agriculture. - 2.
+The conversion of revocable permits to long-term licenses has been completed for about half of the current tenants and is expected to be completed by February 2015. - 3.
 On-going efforts to work with the County of Kauai on a proposed landfill to be located in this area. - 4.
 Work with DLNR Dam Safety and ARMD to mitigate reservoir issues at Upper A'ahoaka.
-Field 21 reservoir mitigation work was completed in November 2013.